 Malawi shares Lake Malawi with the Republics of Tanzania and Mozambique.
-Although Malawi is a landlocked country, the Republic of Malawi is well-watered thanks to Lake Malawi.
+Although a landlocked country, the Republic of Malawi is well-watered thanks to Lake Malawi.
 Lake Malawi provides abundance of fresh water and great beaches.

-Although just a small percentage of Malawians do speak and understand English Language, about 58% of the total population of Malawi do speak and understand Chichewa a local language (Chichewa is also an official language in Malawi today) helping a lot in communication.
-Although not yet official languages, Chinyanja, Chiyao, Chitumbuka, Chisena, Chilomwe, Chitonga, etc. are some of the other major ethnic languages spoken in Malawi today.
+Although just a small fraction speaks and understands English Language, about 58% of Malawi's population speaks and understands Chichewa, a local language which is also an official language in Malawi today.
+This helps a lot in communication.
+Apart from these two, several other languages including Chinyanja, Chiyao, Chitumbuka, Chisena, Chilomwe, Chitonga, etc. are spoken in Malawi today.

-Malawi is one of the most Christian-dominant communities in Africa today with about 82.7% of the total population being Christians.
+Malawi is a christian-dominant country with about 82.7% of the its population being Christians.
 Muslims form just about 13% of the total population with traditional believers and other minor groups forming the remaining fraction of the population.

 Besides the abundance of fish and fresh water, Malawi is also blessed with the abundance of natural resources such as unexploited deposits of uranium, limestone, bauxite, coal, hydropower and arable land.

 However, despite the abundance of natural and human resources, the Republic of Malawi remains one of the poorest countries in Africa today with about 51% of its population living below poverty line.

 Malawi has a literacy rate of 62.7% for the total population and a female literacy rate of just 49.8%.
 In other words, just about 62.7% of the total population of Malawi above age 15 can read and write.
 Also, just about 49.8% of Malawi's total female population above age 15 can read and write which is very bad.